 You’ve spent time creating a beautiful brochure, and now you’re ready to send it off for printing.
 This is the final, crucial step where a little preparation goes a long way.
 To make sure your design looks as good on paper as it does on your screen, you need to get your files print-ready.
 Taking a few minutes to check your files against professional printing standards helps prevent common issues like blurry images, weird colors, or text getting cut off.
 This is especially important for next-day orders, where there’s no time for back-and-forth corrections.
 Let’s walk through exactly what you need to do to prepare a flawless file for your marketing materials.

-Correct File Formats and Resolution
+Use the Right File Format and Resolution

 The file format you save your design in can make or break the final print quality.
 While formats like JPG or PNG are great for the web, they aren’t always best for printing.
 For professional results, always save your final design as a high-quality PDF or TIFF.
 These formats preserve the sharpness of your text and images, ensuring everything looks crisp and clean.
 Just as important is the resolution.
 Your images should be at least 300 dots per inch (DPI) to avoid looking pixelated or blurry.
 It’s a simple check that ensures your brochures have a polished, professional look.

-Setting Up Your Bleeds and Margins
+How to Set Up Bleeds and Margins Correctly

 Have you ever seen a printed item with a thin, unintentional white border?
 That’s usually because it wasn’t set up with a bleed.
 A bleed is when you extend your design’s background color or images slightly beyond the final trim edge of the page.
 This extra margin ensures that even if the paper shifts slightly during cutting, there won’t be any white slivers.
 We recommend a 0.125-inch bleed on all sides.
 At the same time, you’ll want to set up safe margins inside the trim line to keep important text and logos from being cut off.
 Think of it as a safety zone for your key content.

-Using the Right Color Profile for Print
+Choosing the Right Color Profile (CMYK vs. RGB)

 The colors you see on your computer screen don’t always translate perfectly to paper.
 That’s because screens use an RGB (Red, Green, Blue) color profile, while professional printers use CMYK (Cyan, Magenta, Yellow, Black).
 To ensure your colors print accurately, you must set your design file to CMYK mode before you save it.
 If you design in RGB, the colors in your final printed booklets or brochures might look duller or slightly different than you intended.
 Making this small switch from the start is one of the best ways to get the vibrant, true-to-life colors you’re looking for.